bhstark2/latency/report.md

 across companies, for education and teaching, and to connect friends and families.
 All of these systems are highly sensitive to latency.

-The "glass to glass" delay is measured from the time the light for the video hits the glass of the senders camera until the same images is displayed on the glass of the monitor or TV of the receiver of the video.
+The glass-to-glass delay is measured from the time the light for the video hits the glass of the senders camera until the same images is displayed on the glass of the monitor or TV of the receiver of the video.